dfinity/portal/docs/developer-docs/updates/security/rust-canister-development-security-best-practices.md

 #### Security Concern

-dApps on the IC can use [asset certification](https://wiki.internetcomputer.org/wiki/HTTP_asset_certification) to make sure the HTTP assets delivered to the browser are authentic (i.e. threshold-signed by the subnet).
+dapps on the IC can use [asset certification](https://wiki.internetcomputer.org/wiki/HTTP_asset_certification) to make sure the HTTP assets delivered to the browser are authentic (i.e. threshold-signed by the subnet).
 If an app does not do asset certification, it can only be served insecurely through `raw.ic0.app` , where no asset certification is checked.
 This is insecure since a single malicious node or boundary node can freely modify the assets delivered to the browser.

 If an app is served through `raw.ic0.app` in addition to `ic0.app`, an adversary may trick users (phishing) into using the insecure raw.ic0.app.